mvolkmann/blog/src/smalltalk.md

 - Press ctrl-p to print it.
 - Remove the output from the Workspace window by pressing ctrl-z to undo adding it.

+## Images

+To save any changes, include open windows, their position and size, and their content (ex.
+Workspaces), open the World menu and select "Save Image",
+"Save Image as", or "Save Image and Quit".

+To quit without saving changes, open the World menu and select "Quit without saving".

+While the classes and methods provided by a base image can be modified, it is not a good idea to do so because there won't be a good way to apply those changes to a fresh image.

+It is better to create new subclasses of provided classes that override methods and save the new subclasses in a new package or "file out".
+Doing this enables installing the new package in a fresh image.

 ## Terse Guide